alsmola/graphgrc/scf/gov-03-periodicreview&updateofcybersecurity&dataprotectionprogram.md

-# GOV-03 - Periodic Review & Update of Cybersecurity & Data Protection Program
+# SCF - %!S(string=GOV-03 - Periodic Review & Update of Cybersecurity & Data Protection Program)
 Mechanisms exist to review the cybersecurity & data privacy program, including policies, standards and procedures, at planned intervals or if significant changes occur to ensure their continuing suitability, adequacy and effectiveness.
 ## Mapped framework controls
 ### GDPR